Responding to a Bill

 If you agree with the amount on the bill

 - Pay it in full as soon as possible.
 Additional penalty and interest will accrue the longer the bill is left unpaid.

-- If you can’t pay the full amount now, you can set up a payment plan.
+If you can't pay the full amount now

 If you think the bill is incorrect

 You have the right to challenge any bill or notice you disagree with.

 - You can request an informal review by calling Customer Services.
 We can resolve many matters over the phone.